clevelandhighschoolcs/p4mawpupMorganThomas/README.md

   2. Make sure Python version 2.7.X is installed

 It should be a system variable.
-If you don't know how to do that follow this lik: https://www.youtube.com/watch?v=Y2q_b4ugPWk
+If you don't know how to do that follow this link: https://www.youtube.com/watch?v=Y2q_b4ugPWk

   3. Make sure the Python library Beautiful Soup 4 (bs4) is installed